This concert has happened. Tickets are no longer available.

 Live Music Meditation - Wednesday, March 7, 2018 at 12:30PM, location TBA.
 Free and Open to the Public.
 No prior experience necessary.
 MORE INFO ON ALL MINDFULNESS WITH MUSIC EVENTS>

-Performers As Teachers - Wednesday, March 7, 2018 at 4:30PM, location TBA.
+Performers As Teachers - Wednesday, March 7, 2018 at 4:00PM, Lee Rehearsal Room (Lewis Arts complex).
 Jonathan Biss coaches Princeton student pianists.
 Free and Open to the Public.
 MORE INFO ON ALL PERFORMERS AS TEACHERS EVENTS>

 - Pianist Leon Fleisher